 Question: "What occurred at the Council of Nicea?"

-Answer: The Council of Nicea took place in 325 A.D. by the order of the Roman Emperor Caesar Flavius Constantine.
+Answer: The Council of Nicea took place in AD 325 by order of the Roman Emperor Caesar Flavius Constantine.
 Nicea was located in Asia Minor, east of Constantinople.
-At the Council of Nicea, Emperor Constantine presided over a group of Church bishops and leaders with the purpose of defining the true God for all of Christianity and eliminating all the confusion, controversy, and contention within Christ’s church.
-The Council of Nicea affirmed the deity of Jesus Christ and established an official definition of the Trinity—the deity of The Father, Son, and Holy Spirit under one Godhead, in three co-equal and co-eternal Persons.
+At the Council of Nicea, Emperor Constantine presided over a group of church bishops and other leaders with the purpose of defining the nature of God for all of Christianity and eliminating confusion, controversy, and contention within the church.
+The Council of Nicea overwhelmingly affirmed the deity and eternality of Jesus Christ and defined the relationship between the Father and the Son as “of one substance.”
+It also affirmed the Trinity—the Father, Son, and Holy Spirit were listed as three co-equal and co-eternal Persons.

-Constantine, a converted Christian (debatably), called for a council meeting to be held in Nicea with the bishops of the Christian church to resolve escalating quarrels and controversy mounting to a bitter degree of disunity among the church leadership concerning theological issues.
+Constantine, who claimed conversion to Christianity, called for a meeting of bishops to be held in Nicea to resolve some escalating controversies among the church leadership.
+The issues being debated included the nature of Jesus Christ, the proper date to celebrate Easter, and other matters.
 The failing Roman Empire, now under Constantine’s rule, could not withstand the division caused by years of hard-fought, “out of hand” arguing over doctrinal differences.
-He saw it not only as a threat to Christianity but as a threat to society as well.
-Therefore, at the Council of Nicea, Constantine demanded that the Christians settle their internal disagreements and become Christ-like agents who could bring new life into a troubled, beaten-down empire.
-Constantine felt “called” to use his authority to help bring about the unity, peace, and love, all for which Christ stands.
-He and the bishops had reason to worry about the future survival of Christianity within the Roman world empire, let alone the survival of his world empire.
-The Council of Nicea, led by Emperor Constantine, was the meeting to settle differences, to become like-minded, all to the glory of Christ.
+The emperor saw the quarrels within the church not only as a threat to Christianity but as a threat to society as well.
+Therefore, at the Council of Nicea, Constantine encouraged the church leaders to settle their internal disagreements and become Christlike agents who could bring new life to a troubled empire.
+Constantine felt “called” to use his authority to help bring about unity, peace, and love within the church.

-The New Testament taught that Jesus the Messiah should be worshipped and trusted, which was/is to say He is co-equally God and man.
+The New Testament teaches that Jesus the Messiah should be worshipped, which is to say He is co-equal with God.
 The New Testament forbids the worship of angels (Colossians 2:18; Revelation 22:8, 9) but commands worship of Jesus.
-The Apostle Paul tells us that “in Christ all the fullness of the Deity lives in bodily form” (Colossians 2:9; 1:19).
-Paul declares Jesus as Lord and the One to whom a person must pray for salvation just as one calls on Jehovah, Yahweh (Joel 2:32; Romans 10:9-13).
-“Jesus is God overall” (Romans 9:5), and our God and Savior (Titus 2:13).
-Faith in Jesus’ Deity is basic to Paul’s testimony and theology.
+The apostle Paul tells us that “in Christ all the fullness of the Deity lives in bodily form” (Colossians 2:9; 1:19).
+Paul declares Jesus as Lord and the One to whom a person must pray for salvation (Romans 10:9-13; cf. Joel 2:32).
+“Jesus is God overall” (Romans 9:5) and our God and Savior (Titus 2:13).
+Faith in Jesus’ deity is basic to Paul’s theology.

-John’s Gospel declares Jesus the be the Divine eternal Logos, agent of creation and source of life and light (John 1:1-5,9); the "the Way, the Truth, and the Life" (John 14:6); an advocate with heavenly Father (1 John 2:1-2); sovereign (Revelation 1:5); the Rider on a white horse (Revelation 19:11-16); and the totality of the Son of God from the beginning to the end (Revelation 22:13).
-The author of Hebrews reveals the full deity of Jesus through His perfection as the most high priest, Melchizedek (Hebrews 1; Hebrews 7:1-3), and the full humanity (Hebrews 2).
-The Divine-human Savior is the Christian’s object of faith, hope, and love.
+John’s Gospel declares Jesus to be the divine, eternal Logos, the agent of creation and source of life and light (John 1:1-5,9); the "the Way, the Truth, and the Life" (John 14:6); our advocate with the Father (1 John 2:1-2); the Sovereign (Revelation 1:5); and the Son of God from the beginning to the end (Revelation 22:13).
+The author of Hebrews reveals the deity of Jesus through His perfection as the most high priest (Hebrews 1; Hebrews 7:1-3).
+The divine-human Savior is the Christian’s object of faith, hope, and love.

 The Council of Nicea did not invent the doctrine of the deity of Christ.
-Rather, the Council of Nicea affirmed the Apostles' teaching of who Christ is—the One true God in Deity and Trinity with the Father and the Holy Spirit.
+Rather, the Council of Nicea affirmed the apostles’ teaching of who Christ is—the one true God and the Second Person of the Trinity, with the Father and the Holy Spirit.